Du4nG/SSG-2/content/posts/loop/index.md

 Do not cite the deep magic to me, I was there, the day it was written.
-Maybe I don't trust myself, but I trust the processs. with great power comes great electricity bill uh , Control-Alt-Delete, I guess ? everything everywhere all at once again, just, come to your senses
+Maybe I don't trust myself, but I trust the processs.
+It only hurts more because nobody's in the wrong with great power comes great electricity bill
+Her actings good, maybe a little too good :) uh , Control-Alt-Delete, I guess ? everything everywhere all at once again, just, come to your senses